Vectornator vs Graphic vs Affinity Designer: Battle Of The Vector Apps

 With Continuous Export, every change you make in Affinity Designer would automatically be pushed to your animation software.

-Not only could this option save you a lot of time, it could also change the way you work.
+Not only could this option save you a lot of time, but it could also change the way you work.

 Manipulate Vectors and Rasters